Antoine-62/Advanced-Internet-Applications-laboratory-Real-time-web-applications/README.md

           nick: nickname
       }
     })
-    socket.emit('login',nickname);
-  }
+    socket.emit('login',nickname);//Here send the nickame to server }
 ````
 Next, in our *componentDidMount()*, we add event listeners for each event we defined in the server side.
-For each event, we update the state component.
+For each event, we'll update the state component.
 It should look as following.
 ````
  componentDidMount(){
     socket.on('message',data=>{